MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-port-acls.md

 >
 > You can also attach a port ACL while creating VM subnet through **New-SCVMSubnet cmdlet**.
 [Learn more](https://docs.microsoft.com/en-us/powershell/systemcenter/systemcenter2016/virtualmachinemanager/vlatest/new-scvmsubnet).

-## Detach the port ACL from the VM subnet
+## Detach a port ACL from a VM subnet

 1. Get the VM subnet that you want to detach the port ACL from.